-Many communities in India celebrate their New Year on Chaitra Shukla Pratipada (First day of the month of Chaitra of Hindu Lunar Calendar).
+Many communities in India celebrate their New Year on Chaitra Shukla Pratipada (The first day of the month of Chaitra of the Hindu Lunar Calendar).
 Marathi community celebrate it as Gudi Padwa, the Kanada and Telgu community celebrate it as Ugadi, Sindhi community celebrate it as Cheti Chand.
-Every community has their unique way of celebrating this festival, but for all it is a day of New beginning; the day when Lord Brahma created this Universe.
+Every community has its unique way of celebrating this festival, but for all, it is a day of New beginning; the day when Lord Brahma created this Universe.

-Unlike the rest of the world, which welcomes and celebrates New year on 31st December, on cold winter nights (except Australia), the Hindus prefer the warmth of the spring celebrating, at sunrise, where the molten ice has made the soil moist, tiny blades of grass have covered the earth, trees are festooned with leaves, flowers and fruits.
+Unlike the rest of the world, which welcomes and celebrates New year on 31st December, on cold winter nights (except Australia), the Hindus prefer the warmth of the spring celebrating, at sunrise, where the molten ice has made the soil moist, tiny blades of grass have covered the earth, trees are festooned with leaves, flowers, and fruits.
 It is a celebration of life; however, it is not a celebration of its creator.
-Surprisingly Hindu’s don’t worship the Creator of Universe Lord Brahma.
+Surprisingly Hindus don’t worship the Creator of the Universe Lord Brahma.

-In a Marathi household, the day is celebrated by erecting Gudi, which stands tall on a wooden base with an offering of coconut and beetlenut.
-It is a wooden stick on which hangs, a sugar string, neem leaves, marigold flowers, a cloth with a border and an inverted kalash.
-The wooden base represents stability in life, while the coconut represents knowledge, the beetlenut is your commitment.
-The stick represents your strength, a bordered cloth represents prosperity, the sugar string is sweetness of life and bitter neem leaves offer health and immunity, the marigold flowers represents fruition of every task under taken and the kalash is achievement.
+In a Marathi household, the day is celebrated by erecting Gudi, which stands tall on a wooden base with an offering of coconut and beetle nut.
+It is a wooden stick on which hangs, a sugar string, neem leaves, marigold flowers, a cloth with a border, and an inverted Kalash.
+The wooden base represents stability in life, while the coconut represents knowledge, the beetle nut is your commitment.
+The stick represents your strength, a bordered cloth represents prosperity, the sugar string is the sweetness of life and bitter neem leaves offer health and immunity, the marigold flowers represent the fruition of every task undertaken and the Kalash is an achievement.
 The traditional meal of the day is Shrikhand- Puri which one relishes in the company of family and friends.

 Meanwhile, as you are researching and seeking your own help, here are a couple of tips that can help you for your new beginnings: